William Preucil: Career

 In 1982, Preucil became the concertmaster of the Atlanta Symphony Orchestra; he had previously served as the concertmaster of the Utah Symphony and the Nashville Symphony.
 He appeared as soloist with the orchestra in 70 performances of 15 different violin concertos.
 In 1989, Preucil left the Atlanta Symphony to become the first violinist of the Cleveland Quartet; he would remain so until the quartet's disbanding seven seasons later.
 During his tenure with the ensemble, Preucil won a Grammy Award for Best Chamber Music Performance in 1996 for a recording of John Corigliano's String Quartet.
 He also recorded the complete Beethoven string quartets, as well as chamber works by Haydn, Mozart, Schubert, and Brahms, for the Telarc label.

 In 1995, Preucil became the concertmaster of the Cleveland Orchestra, serving until his termination in 2018.
 He regularly appeared with the orchestra as soloist in concertos, and also has appeared as soloist with the Detroit Symphony Orchestra, Hong Kong Philharmonic Orchestra, Minnesota Orchestra, Rochester Philharmonic Orchestra, and the Taipei Philharmonic Orchestra.
 Each summer, Preucil also served as the concertmaster of the Mainly Mozart Festival Orchestra.
 Preucil is currently the violinist of the Lanier Trio, which has recorded the complete Dvořák piano trios and the trios of Mendelssohn and Paulus.

 Preucil was a longtime faculty member of the Cleveland Institute of Music and was serving as Distinguished Professor of Violin upon his resignation in 2018.
 Preucil also served as Distinguished Visiting Lecturer at Furman University before being terminated in 2018.
 He also previously served on the faculties of the University of Georgia and the Eastman School of Music.

+He also is known for recording the music CDs for the Suzuki Violin Volumes.